^

 4. 36-37 cm.

 The distance from the incisors of the upper jaw to the cardia is 40 cm.
-The diameter of the esophagus in the cervical region is 1.8-2.0 cm, in the thoracic and ventral regions is 2.1-2.5 cm.
-The diameter of the esophagus increases with inspiration and decreases with exhalation.
+The diameter of the esophagus in the cervical region is 1.8-2.0 cm, in the thoracic and abdominal regions 2.1-2.5 cm.
+The diameter of the esophagus increases during inhalation, and decreases during exhalation.

 The wall of the esophagus consists of 4 layers: